disorganizer/blog/content/post/the_write_layer.md

 As mentioned, the actual details are hairy.
 Implementing seekable decryption, overlaying ``io.Writers`` and similar stuff is a really great source for one-off errors and other exotic bugs that are hard to find.
-To be more exact: there are know bugs: Truncating to zero and then appending to the end (like ``echo xyz >> file.txt``) produces every content in the file before the append is zeroed.
+To be more exact: there are known bugs: Truncating to zero and then appending to the end (like ``echo xyz >> file.txt``) produces a file with content zeroed everything before the appended data.

 Speaking of bugs, there are plenty of todos until the next blog entry: